kanadino/kanadino.github.io/README.md

 6. Click **Create Repository**
     - After doing this action, we can get a reposity which will contain our resume, README documents.

+### Uploading our resume.md
+ 1. Go to our new created repository
+ 2. Click **Add file** button
+ 3. Click **Upload files** button
+    - It will bring us to the web page to upload our resume file
+ 5. Drag our resume.md to the rectangular box or click **choose your files** to choose from our device
+ 6. Enter the description what we did for this commit
+    - It will help other contributors or ourselves to know what we did in the past
+ 7. Click **Commit changes** to the file we just created or uploaded

+### Formatting our resume

+###

 ## More Resources
 - [A Markdown tutorial][link 1]